 Why the link between spiritual superiority and narcissism?

 The authors argue that the lack of objectivity in the spiritual domain plays a role here.
 “Like religiosity, spirituality is a domain that seems like a safe and secure investment for self-worth,” they write.
 “One’s spiritual attainments allow lots of room for wishful thinking, thus easily lending themselves to the grip of the self-enhancement motive.”

 And because spiritual matters are generally “elusive to external objective standards,” that makes them a “suitable domain for illusory beliefs about one’s superiority.”

 The results of these three studies do not imply any casual direction; the authors suggest the causal arrow may work in both directions.
 On one hand, people may use spirituality as a self-esteem booster.
-It allows them to see themselves as special, and they can achieve progress in the spiritual domain relatively easily, as there are no objectively measurable outcomes (in contrast to, for example, sports, academic success, or wealth accumulation).
+It allows them to see themselves as special.
+Plus, they can achieve progress in the spiritual domain relatively easily.
+That is because there are no objectively measurable outcomes (in contrast to, for example, sports, academic success, or wealth accumulation).